darius/peglet/README.rst

 2. that's simple to adapt or rewrite from scratch if I'm faced with some new situation like a new programming language;

-3. that inexpert programmers can follow without too much pain.
+3. with code easy enough to follow that it could introduce people to parsing.

 So I aimed for one page of clear code not using combinators.
 Some bits that couldn't fit the constraints overflowed into a combinator